slackapi/bolt-js/docs/_future/custom_functions.md

 # Custom functions <span class="label-beta">BETA</span>

 <div class="section-content">
 On the next-generation platform, you can build **custom functions**, reusable building blocks of automation that are deployed to our infrastructure and accept inputs, perform some calculations, and provide outputs.
-Functions can be used as steps in [Workflows](/bolt-js/future/workflows)&mdash;and Workflows are invoked by [Triggers](/bolt-js/future/triggers).
+Functions can be used as steps in [workflows](/bolt-js/future/workflows)&mdash;and workflows are invoked by [triggers](/bolt-js/future/triggers).

 To create a function, we need to do the following:
 - [define the function](#define) in the Manifest;